Newtonville station: History

-Hulls Crossing station opened as a flag stop on the Boston and Worcester Railroad in 1842.
+Hulls Crossing station opened as a flag stop on the Boston and Worcester Railroad in the early 1840s.
 It was first located on the south side of the tracks on the west side of Harvard Street, then later moved to the east side.
 The first station agent, Joshua Ramsdell, worked at Newtonville from 1844 to 1889, by which time he was "probably the oldest station agent in New England".

 A red brick station was constructed slightly to the east in the 1870s, one of a small number of B&A stations built that decade.
 It ultimately became the first stop outside Boston for long-distance trains on the Boston and Albany Railroad.

+The original station was destroyed in the 1960s by the extension of the Massachusetts Turnpike along the railroad's right-of-way, narrowing it from four tracks to two.
 After Amtrak took over intercity service in 1971, the Bay State briefly stopped at Newtonville.

 The present station has one active side platform next to the southern track (Turnpike side); trains on the other track can be boarded via a wooden crossing, as is occasionally done when the southern track is closed for repairs.
 A second platform, now abandoned, sits aside the northern track.
 Both platforms are low level.

 The station was temporarily closed on October 22–25, 2019, while repairs were made to the stairs.